notesjor/TFRES-TinyFastRestEndpointServer/README.md

 ## Important Notes
 - TFRES only supports static Endpoints (called: static Routes in Watson Webserver).
+- TFRES based now on WatsonWebserver 3.x - So you need to change your signatures from ''HttpResponse OldFunc(HttpRequest arg)'' to ''Task NewFunc(HttpContext ctx)''.

 ## Example using Routes
 ```